Skip to main content

 Tyler Residence — Scottsdale Frameless Glass Pool Fence

-A frameless glass pool fence around a freeform travertine pool deck in Scottsdale — surface-mount stainless spigots into the travertine, engineered panel layout that keeps every sightline to the pool, ramada, and shade trees open.
+A frameless glass pool fence around a freeform travertine pool deck in Scottsdale — stainless spigots anchored into the structural concrete beneath the travertine per the approved detail, with a panel layout that keeps every sightline to the pool, ramada, and shade trees open.

 City / Area